An Inexact Variable Metric Proximal Gradient-subgradient Algorithm for a Class of Fractional Optimization Problems: Abstract

 \section{Abstract}

 In this paper, we study a class of fractional optimization problems, in which the numerator of the objective is the sum of a convex function and a differentiable function with a Lipschitz continuous gradient, while the denominator is a nonsmooth convex function.
-This model has broad applicability and encompasses several important optimization problems in the literature.
-To address these problems, we propose an inexact variable metric proximal gradient-subgradient algorithm (iVPGSA), which, to our knowledge, is the first inexact proximal algorithm specifically designed for solving such type of fractional problems.
-By incorporating a variable metric proximal term and allowing for inexact solutions to the subproblem under a flexible error criterion, the proposed algorithm is highly adaptable to a broader range of problems while achieving favorable computational efficiency.
-Under mild assumptions, we establish that any accumulation point of the sequence generated by the iVPGSA is a critical point of the target problem.
-Moreover, we develop an improved Kurdyka-{\L}ojasiewicz (KL)-based analysis framework to prove the global convergence of the entire sequence and characterize its convergence rate, \textit{without} requiring a strict sufficient descent property.
-Our results offer detailed insights into how the KL exponent and inexactness influence the convergence rate.
-The proposed analysis framework also has the potential to serve as a theoretical tool for studying the convergence rates of a wide range of inexact algorithms beyond the iVPGSA.
-Finally, some numerical experiments on the $\ell_1/\ell_2$ Lasso problem and the constrained $\ell_1/\ell_2$ sparse optimization problem are conducted to show the superior performance of the iVPGSA in comparison to existing algorithms.
+This model captures ratio-type formulations arising in scale-invariant sparse learning and related applications.
+To address this class of problems, we propose an inexact variable metric proximal gradient-subgradient algorithm (iVPGSA), which, to the best of our knowledge, is the first inexact proximal algorithm specifically designed for such type of fractional problems.
+By incorporating a variable metric proximal term and allowing for approximate subproblem solutions under a flexible error criterion, the proposed algorithm is highly adaptable to a broader range of problems while achieving favorable computational efficiency.
+Under suitable assumptions, we establish that any accumulation point of the generated sequence is a critical point of the target problem.
+Moreover, we develop a new Kurdyka-{\L}ojasiewicz (KL)-based analysis framework, relying only on the classical KL property and its associated exponent, to prove the global convergence of the entire sequence and characterize its convergence rate, \textit{without} requiring a strict sufficient descent property.
+Our results clarify how the classical KL exponent and inexactness jointly influence the convergence rate.
+Finally, numerical experiments on the $\ell_1/\ell_2$ Lasso problem and the constrained $\ell_1/\ell_2$ sparse optimization problem demonstrate the computational advantages of the iVPGSA over existing representative algorithms.